raspberrypilearning/dom-manipulation/en/step_1.md

 --- /code ---

 In this example, an HTML element uses an attribute `id=copyrightYear"`.
-The element with this selector is then altered (its innerText property is changed.)
+The element with this selector is then altered (its innerText property is changed).

 + `querySelectorAll(selector)`: Returns a list of all elements that match the specified CSS selector.